PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 2)	Select the moons of the current planet that will be displayed, limiting them by diameter, and store their data in the `app.current.moons` object.
 3)	Recompute the chart’s margins, and use that data to reconfigure the scale (via `app.scale`), updating its range and domain.

-Although the application is not interactive yet, we will implement these features now,in the `js/config.js`.
+Although the application is not interactive yet, we will implement these features now, since they can be triggered by simply changing the value of `app.current.id`.
+This is done in the `js/config.js` file.
 It requires the following imports:

 ```js
       import * as d3 from "https://cdn.jsdelivr.net/npm/d3@7/+esm";